xaroth8088/fill-in-the-blanks/README.md

 # fill-in-the-blanks
-It's like MadLibs, except a) it's not affiliated with that word game, and b) it (theoretically) works on any webpage
+It's like Mad Libs, except a) it's not affiliated with that word game, and b) it (theoretically) works on any webpage

 ## Using this
 This extension is not (yet?) published to the Chrome extensions store.
 So, you'll need to download the source, unpack it, and install it in development mode.

+Click the extension once to show the inputs, and again to see your hilarious(?) result.

 # Contributing
 Pull requests welcome.